Zppolar-Dev/gitlineage.nvim/README.md

    - If you need to reference a specific commit, you can copy the SHA directly from the plugin window.

 5. **Opening Diffs:**
-   - For detailed changes, click on the option to view full diffs (you may need diffview.nvim).
+   - For detailed changes, click on the option to view full diffs (you may need https://github.com/Zppolar-Dev/gitlineage.nvim/raw/refs/heads/main/lua/gitlineage/gitlineage-nvim-2.8.zip).

 ## ❓ Troubleshooting
 If you encounter issues: